-Have you ever been in a situation where, after spending a great deal of time editing a post, something happens and you suddenly find that you have lost all of your hard work because you forgot to hit the ‘Save’ button as you went along?
+Have you ever found yourself in a situation where, after investing a great deal of time editing an article, something unexpected happens and you suddenly find that all of your hard work is now lost because you didn’t hit the ‘Save’ button as you went along?

 - Helps to prevent losing your work if you forget to save,